 - Now click next

 - Now on this page, you can send a custom notification to the user once their device becomes non-compliant.
 Click Next

 - Now assign the group that contains either user or device that we want to target

 - Click select and click Next and finally Click on Create

-Once it’s created manually sync the device otherwise make sure the device is connected to the internet and its working and you can sync from Intune as well
+Once it’s created manually sync the device otherwise make sure the device is connected to the internet and is working and you can sync from Intune as well

-Soon, the compliance policy we create will get assign to the machine and Built-In compliance policy will show as a complaint as well
+Soon, the compliance policy we create will get assigned to the machine and the Built-In compliance policy will show as a complaint as well

 The second issue that I came across is that the Built-in compliance policy will show a second entry for the system account.
 However, it shows a complaint on the user account.
 Well, let’s get into this.

 Built-in Device Compliance Policy system error in Intune

 This normally happens when devices have one local account other than the user is connected from.
 The compliance policy that we are pushing is only targeting the user who is enrolling with his/her account.
 But intune detects the local account and shows an error for the system account.